cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 The Component Testing runner will use all the configuration at the root level of your configuration file and apply any Component Testing specific overrides.

-### Prerequisites

-- A project with a `package.js` file at the root that runs on webpack 4 or 5.
-- A `webpack.config.js` file, or a way to access webpack configuration.
-Refer to your framework's documentation.
-- Some components that that you want to test that visually display in a browser.
-It could be a date picker, tabs, responsive images.
-- A basic knowledge of how to write tests in Cypress.

 ### Install

 <alert type="info">